 SWMP Component Measurable Goals 1.
 Industrial Facility Inventory 1.a.
-Each reporting period, update the inventory of facilities with industrial activities that potentially discharge to the MS4.
-At a minimum, this shall include facilities listed on EPD's Industrial Stormwater General Permit (IGP) Notice of Intent (NOI) and No Exposure Exclusion (NEE) online listings.
-Provide an updated inventory in each annual report.
-2. Inspection Program 2.a.
+Each reporting period, maintain and/oran updated an the inventory of facilities with industrial activities that potentially discharge to the MS4.
+At a minimum, this shall include facilities listed on EPD's Industrial Storm WaterStormwater General Permit (IGP) Notice of Intent (NOI) and No Exposure Exclusion (NEE) online listings.
+For a listing of industrial categories required to obtain IGP coverage, see Appendix B. Provide the inventory with the 2014-2015 annual report, due June 15, 2015.
+Provide an undeted inventory in each subasquent annual report 2.
+Inspection Program updated inventory in each subsequent annual report.
+2.a.
 Implement the industrial facility inspection program which includes the facility inspection prioritization, inspection frequency, and inspection documentation protocol described in the SWMP.
-Conduct inspections on 100% of the inventoried facilities that discharge to the MS4 within the 5- year permit term.
+Conduct inspections on 100% of the inventoried facilities that discharge to the MS4 within the 5-year periodpermit term.
 For permittees with five or more industrial facilities included on the inventory, at a minimum, the permittee must conduct inspections on 5% of the industrial facilities on the inventory each reporting period, or if inspections are done by geographical area, then one area or sector must be inspected each reporting period so that some inspections are performed during each reporting period.
 If a low percentage of inspections is conducted during one reporting period, then the permittee must increase the inspection frequency in subsequent reporting periods to ensure that 100% of the facilities are inspected within the 5-year permit term.
-Provide the total number of facilities, the number and percentage of inspections conducted during the reporting period, and documentation of the inspections in each annual report.
+The permittee must conduct a percentage of the inspections in each annual report.
 2.b.
-Implement a monitoring program for stormwater runoff from industrial facilities, waste facilities and hazardous waste treatment, storage and disposal facilities, as defined in the SWMP.
+Implement a monitoring program for stormwater runoff from industrial facilities, waste facilities, as defined in the SWMP.
 Provide the results of any monitoring conducted during the reporting period in each annual report.
-The permittee may use monitoring results provided by the industrial facility.
-This shall include all facilities that the permittee determines are contributing a substantial pollutant loading to the MS4.
-3. Enforcement Procedures 3.a.
-Implement enforcement procedures described in the SWMP and in accordance with the ERP in Part 3.3.6 of this permit if a stormwater violation is noted at an industrial facility that discharges to the MS4.
-Provide documentation on any enforcement actions taken during the reporting period in each annual report.
-4. Educational Activities 4.a.
-Implement educational activities for industrial facilities (e.g., brochure distribution, website posting) during the reporting period.
-Conduct an educational activity related to industrial facilities at least once each reporting period.
-Provide documentation of any educational activities performed during the reporting period in each annual report.
+The

+ed by the es that the al pollutant

+al pollutant

+-

+bed in the

+noted at an

+during the

+RP in Part

+noted at an

+4 .
+Provide

+during the

+al facilities

+during the

+y related to

+ing period.

+al activities

+nual report.

+al activities

+cted during